ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

     <td>Minister in charge</td>
   </tr>
   <tr>
-    <td>Weddings: Officiating minister blesses rings without touching them and blesses/prays for couple without contact.</td>
+    <td>Weddings: Bride and groom bring rings.
+Officiating minister blesses rings without touching them and blesses/prays for couple without contact.</td>
     <td></td>
     <td>Minister in charge</td>
   </tr>
   <tr>
     <td rowspan="8">Infection through dispersion of aerosols  </td>
     <td>All over the age of 10 requested to wear face covering while in the church. <br></td>
-    <td>The exceptions permitted by government for wearing face coverings e.g. for those with medical conditions etc to be followed <br>A few spare masks will be available at the entrance</td>
+    <td>The exceptions permitted by government for wearing face coverings e.g. for those with medical conditions etc to be followed <br>A few spare masks will be available at the entrance<br>This is mandatory under new regulations from 8 August 2020.</td>
     <td>Event organiser</td>
   </tr>
   <tr>
     <td>Lectern placed 1m back from edge of platform. <br>Plexiglas screen to be placed in front of lectern so that those speaking at the lectern (service leader, preacher, reader etc) do not need to wear face covering while contributing to service</td>
-    <td>Screen on order</td>
+    <td>Screen may be removed for livestreamed services where lights are on to prevent glare.
+Front row of seats will be placed at least 2m back from platform.</td>
     <td>Interns</td>
   </tr>
   <tr>